 Welcome to the ALMR

 The ALMR represents the majority of commercial processors of mercury-bearing wastes in the U.S. and around the globe.
-Member companies accomplish about 85% of all the lamp recycling done each year through a comprehensive service network to assist with collection, processing, recycling, and recovery of spent mercury lamps, ballasts, batteries, electronic products, and other wastes with hazardous levels of mercury.
+Member companies perform the majority of all the lamp recycling done each year through a comprehensive service network to assist with collection, processing, recycling, and recovery of spent mercury lamps, ballasts, batteries, electronic products, and other wastes with hazardous levels of mercury.

 Promoting recycling of mercury-containing lights is the mission of the ALMR.
 Our goal is to identify, develop and expand market opportunities for recycling all products that contain mercury, and to support programs, policies and practices that divert mercury-bearing wastes from the solid waste stream and the environment.

 The ALMR serves as an educational and information resource to government agencies, municipal authorities, industry and businesses, Universal Waste handlers, generators, environmental groups and trade organizations.
 We provide assistance to anyone searching for proper mercury and lamp management.